BS Degree - Code #0291

-Leadership, management, research, education, and practice opportunities in a variety of settings, including hospitals, ambulatory setting, clinics, schools, long-term care facilities, industry, and health insurance providers.
+Leadership, management, research, education, and practice opportunities in a variety of healthcare settings and institutions throughout New York State and the U.S.

 Admission to the BS-Nursing program requires graduation from an approved associate degree nursing or certified diploma program and plans to secure licensure as a Registered Professional Nurse by completion of the first semester in the program.
 The minimum GPA requirement for admission is 2.00.
 The applicant's associate degree course work will include at least 30 credits of nursing, eight credits of anatomy and physiology, a lab course in microbiology, and course work in communication, literature, psychology, and sociology.
 The applicant's diploma course work will include at least 30 credits of nursing, eight credits of anatomy and physiology, a lab course in microbiology, and will follow the voluntary transfer NY State model program.
 Students may take nine nursing upper level credits prior to matriculating in the BS program.